DarthKoder/star-wars-blog/README.md

     * Bring pleasure to the user with familiar Star Wars immersion.
     * Easily navigate throughout the site.
     * Be able to complete registration and login easily with the intuitive design.
+    * Be able to view the site on any device.

  * Returning visitor goals
     * Be able to have variety with other peoples posts/comments of thoughts and opinions.